 BHS Qualifications (BHSQ) is committed to making sure all its activities are conducted fairly, transparently, objectively and free from bias.
-The purpose of this policy is to ensure BHSQ understands malpractice and maladministration well and to prevent, identify and manage any occurrences so that there are no or minimal adverse effects.
+The purpose of this policy is to define malpractice and maladministration and prevent, identify and manage any occurrences of so that there are no or minimal adverse effects.

 The policy applies to all areas of BHSQ's business including directors, employees, contractors, home workers, agency workers and any associate staff, moderators, verifiers, assessors, examiners, freelance staff, learners, other customers and stakeholders.
 This policy applies to all BHSQ qualifications, including those that may be delivered internationally.
+This policy includes information about the use of artificial intelligence (AI).

-If malpractice/maladministration is suspected or has occurred BHSQ, has a responsibility to inform the regulator where appropriate and ensure that all investigations are carried out rigorously and effectively.
+If malpractice/maladministration is suspected or has occurred, BHSQ has a responsibility to inform the regulator where appropriate and ensure that all investigations are carried out rigorously and effectively.